jing-tw/lab-react/lab/08-my-component/client/README.md

-# Demo for creating a new React Component
+# An example to create a React Component
 ## Install
 ```bash
 yarn install